Disclosure

 Water taxi with Canadian flag in Victoria, British Columbia

-Once in Victoria, spend the day exploring the nearby museums and attractions before taking the afternoon ferry back to the U.S. The Parliament Building is just a short 5-minute walk from the ferry terminal, and offers tours on weekdays.
+Once in Victoria, British Columbia, spend the day exploring the nearby museums and attractions before taking the afternoon ferry back to the U.S. The Parliament Building is just a short 5-minute walk from the ferry terminal, and offers tours on weekdays.
 Other places of interest within walking distance include: the Royal BC Museum, Fairmount Empress and Fisherman’s Wharf.

 The marina and Parliament building in Victoria, British Columbia